Investment opportunities and the UK election cycle

 Oh and you don’t need to do anything ahead of the election - but be prepared for days following.
 That well and truly puts my head on the block, and creates lots of scope for me to look very silly as the New Year dawns…

-P.S. do tune in to the Monthly Teleconference next Tuesday, with more specific fund idea to exploit the above – Gold Members only.
+P.S. do tune in to the Monthly Teleconference next Tuesday, with more specific fund ideas to exploit the above – Gold Members only.

 * Is there a link between politics and stock returns?
 Tomasz Wisniewski, University of Leicester.